 Archived agendas from public session Commission meetings are available to download at Archived public meeting agendas - 2012.

 Archived decisions from public session Commission meetings are available to download below:

 Archived decisions from private session Commission meetings are available to download below:

 In this section, you will find the liquor hearing guidelines, dates for upcoming hearings and published inquiry notices.

 Inquiry notices are published pursuant to Section 92A and Section 94B of the Liquor Control Reform Act 1998.

 The inquiry notices detail the initial hearing date and grounds for the inquiry.

-Dates and details for upcoming liquor hearings pursuant to the Liquor Control Reform Act 1998 are available in the current liquor hearings list (PDF, 300KB).
+Dates and details for upcoming liquor hearings pursuant to the Liquor Control Reform Act 1998 are available below.

 Commission proceedings are usually recorded and produced in a written transcript.

 The current provider of recording and transcription services to the VCGLR is Auscript Australasia Pty Limited.